Niyy/hexmap-generator/README.md

 ## Wanderer (The Little Dudes on the Map)
 ---------------------------------------------

-As a fun little addition I implemented little wanderers on to the map.
+As a fun little addition I implemented little wanderers who lived on the map.
 The intention was to have a civilization simulation run on the map.
 Right now the little wanderer explores all parts of land, but stays off water.
 Once he moves to another hex, he will linger there until he decides to leave.
 I did not have time to turn him into his final form, which is a tribe of people.

-## Improvements
+## Desired Road Map
 ---------------------

 If I ever get to working on this project again or trying out a different approach to generation, I want to add a less formal selection of hexes when developing.
 One way to do this is instead of just pulling from the front of the queue have a chance of developing off another hex instead.
 This would make more irregular, but entertainning continents.
-When you first start up the program you'll find that the generation in realtime is very programmatic with out any real randomness to the generation.
+When you first start up the program you'll find that the generation in realtime is very structured with out any real randomness to the generation.
 I hope that this new way of generation will work better.

 Another improvement I seek to make is the obvious rendering issues.
 Tiles are rendered poorly and not in the correct way.
 I should be rendering from the edges in, top to bottom, with this tile set.
 The tile set has an angle view to it, instead of a top down look.
 This means that you will be seeing some land underneath the plains, hills, and mountains.
 Currently they are always visible, which is should be intended only for the edges of a land mass.